-Table 3.Tuning parameters for the CMPs considered here.
-The parameters that are adjusted to achieve a median biomass equal to Bmsy for the exploitable component of the resource biomass in 2044, rather than being pre-fixed, are shown in bold.
+Table 4.Tuning parameters for the CMPs considered here.
+The parameter that is adjusted to achieve a median biomass equal to Bmsy for the exploitable component of the resource biomass in 2044, rather than being pre-fixed, is shown in bold.